- To ensure all pupils become fluent in the fundamentals of Mathematics

 In both Key Stage 1 and 2, the school uses White Rose Maths to support pupils in developing a mastery approach to maths.
 Units of learning are blocked, well-sequenced and build on previous learning.
 Lessons ensure progress is achieved through small steps, allowing children to develop their subject knowledge, consolidate skills and apply this to their new learning.
 Children are encouraged to ask questions, investigate and have a ‘trial and improvement’ approach.

 Strands in maths include: Number and Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Ratio and Proportion, Measurement, Geometry and Algebra and Statistics.

-At East Bergholt, maths lessons may include the use of practical resources (with a concrete, pictorial, abstract approach); collaborative learning; investigations and word problems; opportunities to practise key skills and apply their knowledge to problems; reasoning opportunities; mini plenaries to move learning on; and fluid groupings.
+At East Bergholt CEVC Primary School Maths lessons include the use of practical resources (with a concrete, pictorial or abstract approach); collaborative learning; investigations and word problems; opportunities to practise key skills and apply knowledge to problems; reasoning opportunities; mini plenaries to move learning on and fluid groupings.